About the Program

 What is the acceptance rate?

-The majority (>90%) of students who meet the minimum requirements for application to the program will be accepted if there is space available.
-The application is not meant to be competitive; it is in place because the program has a finite amount of space available in the drafting and design studio classrooms.
+Students who meet the minimum requirements for application to the program will be accepted if there is space available but may be competitive if there is more students than spaces available.
+This process is in place because the program has a finite amount of space available in the drafting and design studio classrooms.
 Scenario: If 15 students apply to the program, and all 15 meet the general requirements for admission, they will typically all get in because there is space for 18.
 In the case where more than 18 students apply to the program, then the design faculty will look at student GPAs, letters of intent, as well as prior classroom performance to begin to reduce the pool down to 18.
-It is rare (although not unheard of) for the pool to be larger than 18 on average.

 If I don’t get accepted, can I still take interior design classes?